scipion-em/docs/docs/facilities/customize-report-grafana.rst

     > CREATE DATABASE scipion
     > GRANT ALL ON scipion TO scipion_writer

 * Check you can access influx service from the computer that will run scipion
     * you may need to open port 8086 in your influxdb server
     * log in remote compute and execute: influx -ssl -unsafeSsl -host host_withInflux.xxx.yy.zz

-Installing and setting up InfluxDb
+Installing and setting up Grafana
 -------------------------------------

 Follow instruction available at  https://grafana.com/docs/grafana/latest/installation/